yiranran/Unpaired-Portrait-Drawing/preprocess/readme.md

 - First, 5 facial landmark for a face photo need to be detected (we detect using [MTCNN](https://github.com/kpzhang93/MTCNN_face_detection_alignment)(MTCNNv1)).

-- Then, we provide a matlab function in `face_align_512.m` to align, resize and crop face photos (and corresponding drawings) to 512x512.Call this function in MATLAB to align the image to 512x512.
+- Then, we provide a matlab function in `face_align_512.m` to align, resize and crop face photos (and corresponding drawings) to 512x512.
+Call this function in MATLAB to align the image to 512x512.
 For example, for `ia_selfie_10515.jpg` in `example` dir, 5 detected facial landmark is saved in `example/ia_selfie_10515_facial5point.mat`.
 Call following in MATLAB:
 ```bash
 load('example/ia_selfie_10515_facial5point.mat');